conduition/conduition.io/source/_posts/isogenies-intro.md

 An isogeny's degree is also related to its _kernel,_ but let's leave that discussion for later.
 </details>

 We know this problem can be easily solved if you know $\text{End}(E)$.
 While the PRISM authors make decent arguments that finding prime-degree isogenies is likely hard without knowing $\text{End}(E)$, there is no rigorous reduction of this problem to the SIPP or ERP.
-A new assumption is necessary, and a new oracle must be instantiated for the security proof to work.
+A new assumption is necessary.

 Risks aside, if this assumption holds we can create a very simple hash-and-sign signature scheme.